Heathrow Airport cancels flights amid snow forecasts in UK

-LONDON (AP) — London’s Heathrow Airport says dozens of flights have been cancelled amid forecasts of snow and strong winds in Britain.
+LONDON (AP) — Dozens of flights at London’s Heathrow Airport were canceled Thursday amid forecasts of snow and strong winds in Britain.

-Heathrow, Europe’s busiest airport, said 80 out of about 1,350 flights scheduled Thursday have been cancelled pre-emptively because of the wintry weather.
+Heathrow, Europe’s busiest airport, said 80 out of about 1,350 flights scheduled Thursday were canceled pre-emptively because of the wintry weather.
+Officials say travelers should check their flight status with their airline before heading to the airport.

-Britain’s weather forecasters have issued warnings for snow for much of the country up until Saturday, with frequent snow showers and gales expected across Scotland, Northern Ireland and northern England.
+Britain’s weather forecasters issued warnings for snow for much of the country up until Saturday, with frequent snow showers and gales expected across Scotland, Northern Ireland and northern England.
 Sleet or snow may affect southern England as well.

 Most Read Stories